ucod3/react-c1-project-15-bmi-calculator/readme.md

-# Project 15: BMI Calculator (C1 SoftDev Program)
+# Project 15: BMI Calculator (Correlation One - Amazon Software Development Cohort 1)

-This project is a part of the C1 SoftDev program, specifically Project 15.
+This project is a part of the [Correlation One](https://www.correlation-one.com/) - [Amazon Software Development](https://www.correlation-one.com/) program, specifically Project 15.
 The main goal of this project was to showcase our understanding of the various frameworks we were introduced to during the course.

 ## Project Overview